Skip to main content

 Gas smell near the furnace

 A homeowner reporting a gas odor near a furnace, water heater served by the HVAC team, or a wall-mounted system.
-The AI advises the caller to leave the home and call their gas utility immediately, captures the address and the situation, and routes the alert to your on-call tech for follow-up.
+The intake treats it as safety-sensitive, captures the address and situation, applies your approved gas-odor script, and routes the handoff to your on-call tech for follow-up.

 Water damage from the system